michaelkoswara/toyrobot/README.md

 The goal of this project is to demonstrate a Proof of Concept of a simple user controlled entity/character moving around a bounded 2D space on screen.

+It can either be run locally (see instructions below).
+Or visit the Github-Pages hosted application at https://michaelkoswara.github.io/toyrobot/

 ## Important note

 This initial template for this project is "create-react-app".